ajalvarez/xmds_codes/README.md

 # xmds_codes
-Learning XMDS to Explore Topics in Dynamical Systems and Nonlinear Sciences
+Learning XMDS to Explore Topics in Dynamical Systems and Nonlinear Sciences.